EnviroDIY/ModularSensors/README.md

 #### <a name="MayflyOnboard"></a>Mayfly Onboard Sensors

 The version of the Mayfly is required as input (ie, "v0.3" or "v0.4" or "v0.5").
+A custom variable code can _optionally_ be entered as a second argument in the variable constructors.

 The main constuctor for the sensor object is: